The Ford School International Peace Garden – 2008-2015

-Under the direction of Superintendent Latham, most of the garden was bulldozed.
-Classrooms, compost bins and the cistern were removed.
-The garden did not open in 2015, making parents, teachers and children VERY sad and angry.
+Under the direction of Superintendent Latham most of the garden was bulldozed.
+Classrooms, compost bins and the cistern were removed, making parents, teachers and children VERY sad and angry.

-School gardens have sprung up all over Massachusetts, including Gloucester, Lowell, Boston and Salem.
-The Ford School garden, from which children won 72 prizes at the Topsfield Fair, is the only garden reduced in size and function.
-Isn’t it ironic that the garden inspired several Lynn principals to request their own?
+School gardens are all over Massachusetts, including Gloucester, Lowell, Boston and Salem.
+The Ford School garden, where children won 72 prizes at the Topsfield Fair, is the only garden reduced in size and function.

 The garden was one of twenty-two programs reduced or removed from the school.
-Shame on the Lynn School Committee.
-We hope newly-elected Committee members will help to change this top-down and anti-community-school philosophy.
+We hope the School Committee members and Superintendent Dr. Tutwiler will work with us to restore the Ford as a community school.

 The Harvest Festival 2010